 The next step is to clean the sockets all the way to the bottom.If the socket head bolts are not cleaned properly, when the hex key is inserted, it will round out the socket making it extremely difficult to remove.

 Now that the socket head bolt is thoroughly cleaned, check your hex key.
 If the hex key is worn and rounded, then throw it away as it will also round out the socket.

-Undo the socket bolts using a solid bar like the one shown right.
+Undo the socket bolts using a solid bar.